wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 6. WordProof Setup Wizard - Create a free Telos blockchain account.

 == Changelog ==
+= 2.6.0 =
+*Release date: February 4th, 2020*
+* We are now using a new authentication method for a more secure connection
+* Callbacks are now retrieved successfully for most server setups

 = 2.5.3 =
 *Release date: February 1st, 2020*
 * A fix for automatic stamping